kwan22/consistency/science.md

   <img src="./media/science/3a_demo.png" width="480"/>  <img src="./media/science/7b_heart_demo_crop.png" width="480"/> <br>
   > Half-gravity can be either helpful or harmful for precise vertical positioning.

+Summary: releasing jump to avoid half-gravity can be done in a convergent manner, enabling more consistent strats and can make fundamental movement optimizations more consistent.

   Half-gravity can extend the duration Madeline exists at a given y-position.
 This typically manifests in line-ups with max-height jumps, e.g. 3a shaft demo and a whole class of demos out of a max height hyper.
 Certain actions and interactions apply autojump as well, that act as if we are holding jump to give us half-grav whether we want to or not.
 Fundamentally, half-gravity can improve frame-windows by keeping us in a small range of y-positions for an extended period of time.
 On the other hand, half-gravity can be detrimental sometimes, by introducing deadframes on some strats, or more fundamentally, adding unnecessary airtime.
 Avoiding half-gravity can also be convergent, where releasing jump on different frames gives the exact same trajectory if timed correctly (the so-called [12f jump](https://www.youtube.com/watch?v=82gpR9rozdE)).
 In summary, a 12f-17f jump gives the exact same trajectory for a normal jump, i.e. releasing jump at different times within this 6f window gives the same result.
 There is an even larger window for wallbounce jump release convergence (9f) and other vertically boosted trajectories.
 A good deal of RTA movement optimization comes from putting yourself in a position to enjoy the luxury of a convergent jump release timing.
 For a speedrunner's perspective, the main takeaway is "just hold jump" to use half-gravity, or "find the 6f+ jump release window" to avoid half-gravity. <br>
   <img src="./media/science/6f_jump_release.png" width="480"/> <br>
   > Sometimes there are [setups](https://discord.com/channels/403698615446536203/617809769322774533/1269034670272680093) to have a 12f jump give an optimal landing